What does a Life Coach do?

 Life Coach Job Description Sample

-We are seeking a dedicated and empathetic Life Coach to help individuals achieve their personal and professional goals.
-The ideal candidate will provide guidance, support, and motivation to clients, helping them overcome obstacles and reach their full potential.
+We are seeking an experienced and passionate Life Coach to help individuals achieve their personal and professional goals.
+The Life Coach will guide clients through a process of self-discovery and growth, providing support and accountability to help them overcome obstacles and unlock their full potential.

 Responsibilities: